makersacademy/news-summary-challenge/README.md

-# News Summary challenge
+# News challenge

 * Feel free to use Google, your notes, books, etc. but work on your own.
 * If you refer to the solution of another coach or student, please put a link to that in your README.
 * If you have a partial solution, **still check in a partial solution** and send in a pull request.
-* You must submit a pull request to this repo with your code by 9am Monday morning.
+* You must submit a pull request to this repo with your code by 10am Monday morning.

 ## Challenge

 As usual please start by forking this repo.

-You'll create an app that summarises the news.
+You'll create an app that shows the latest news using the Guardian API.
+You'll find instructions on how to setup and use the API down this page.

-### Guidance

-Make sure to look at this [guidance](https://github.com/makersacademy/course/blob/master/further_javascript/frontend_single_page_app_guidance.md)!
-It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.

 ## Project overview

 Your app will grab all the headlines from the Guardian newspaper API and display them on a page.
-Clicking on a headline will show a summary of the article.
+Clicking on a headline will display the detailed article content.

 ### Technologies

 You'll write a single page web app.
 You'll write your code in frontend JavaScript, CSS and HTML.
 You won't use Ruby or backend JavaScript.

-**And, as is the theme for this week, you won't use any libraries or frameworks!**

-But, feel free to use the test framework you wrote during the week!

-### Serving your app

-You'll use a static web server (e.g. [http-server](https://www.npmjs.com/package/http-server)) to serve your HTML, CSS and JavaScript files.
-You'll send requests to an API to get data from the Guardian and to summarise text.

-> The API is hosted on an external server that you don't have to worry about.
-You only need a static web server.
-That's why this type of architecture is called "serverless".
+You're strongly encouraged to use the same tools and libraries you've been learning this week:
+ * Jest to write your tests
+ * The [`jest-fetch-mock`](https://www.npmjs.com/package/jest-fetch-mock) module (or similar) to mock `fetch` requests (so you don't request the API when running tests!)
+ * A build tool such as `esbuild` to bundle files together

 ## User Stories